danloe/Better-Bot/README.md

 ### Deploy application slash commands

 Application slash commands are available in all guilds.
+It may take some time until the commands are available.

 Run the following command in a terminal:
 ```sh